-Welcome to Lemon Grove School!
-The purpose of the School Accountability Report Card is to provide our community with information about the school's instructional programs, academic achievement, materials, facilities, and staff.
-Information about the Ventura Unified School District is also provided.
+The purpose of the school accountability report card (SARC) is to provide parents and the community with information about the school's instructional programs, academic achievement, materials and resources, facilities, and the school staff.
+Information about Ventura Unified School District is also provided.